Transmutable/tiny-memex/INSTALLATION.md

 Wait a couple of minutes, then ping 'raspberrypi' or 'raspberrypi.local' until you get a response.
 Once it returns pings, ssh into your Tiny Memex:

-	ssh pi@raspberrypi # the username is 'raspberry'
+	ssh pi@raspberrypi # the password is 'raspberry'

 Once you're connected it's time to become root and set up the base software: